Our GOVERNMENT

 Our responsibility extends beyond roads and signs—we also manage the contract for street light maintenance and repair services.
 Ensuring well-lit streets enhances safety and security, making your journeys even more reliable.

-The Park Maintenance Division maintains over 385 developed acres of parkland at 46 park sites and 1016 acres of open space which includes 23 miles of trails.
-In addition, our 31 staff members maintain and repair the sports fields, tennis, basketball and pickle ball courts, dog parks, and picnic and play areas.
+The Parks Division maintains over 385 developed acres of parkland at 46 park sites and 832 acres of open space, which includes 23 miles of trails.
+In addition, our 31 staff members maintain and repair the sports fields, tennis, basketball, and pickle ball courts, dog parks, and picnic and play areas.
 The division is also responsible for the maintenance of:

 The City is responsible for approximately 26,000 trees.